mschoettle/docker-monitor/README.md

 Note that you could also use your existing system environment and just install the dependencies there, though that is generally not recommended.

+### Calling `docker-monitor` from a cronjob

+To facilitate this task, you can use the helper script `monitor.sh` that ensures `monitor.py` is being called from the virtual environment.

 ## Development

 ### How to set up development environment